 What Is Purchase Order Financing?

-Purchase order financing is a business financing option in which your PO financing company pays your supplier for goods you buy to fulfill your customers’ orders.
-You need valid purchase orders and estimated supplier costs to apply for PO financing.
+Purchase order financing is a specialized form of business financing in which a third-party company, known as a PO financing company, directly pays your supplier for the goods or materials you need to fulfill customer orders.

 How Does Purchase Order Financing Work?